Mind Stuff — The Next Frontier in your Yoga Practice

 Biophotons are stored and concentrated in our DNA

 Good communication between all the cells and systems of our body is important for health.
-This is why alternative therapies are always looking to remove blockages and improve the flow of energy with acupuncture, massage, yoga, etc. The better your cells and systems of your body communicate the more vitality you have.
+This is why alternative therapies are always looking to remove blockages and improve the flow of energy with acupuncture, massage, yoga, and the likes.
+The better your cells and systems of your body communicate the more vitality you have.
 For example;

 - Our thalamus receives signals from our senses, filters them, then communicates to the brain what it detects.